DSHIVAAY-23/CosmWasm-multisender/README.md

 This is a multisend smart contracts in Rust built to run on [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
-The project was built and tested for the Terra network.

 ## What it does

-This project covers all that is required to build, deploy and interact with the smart contract on the Terra blockchain.
+This project covers all that is required to build, deploy and interact with the smart contract .
 The main parts of the project are:

 - The contract (this page)